-USDA planting zone 7 a relatively moderate climate where summers aren’t blazing hot and winter cold usually isn’t severe.
-However, evergreen shrubs in zone 7 must be hardy enough to withstand occasional temperatures well below freezing – sometimes even hovering around 0 F. (-18 C.).
-If you’re in the market for zone 7 evergreen shrubs, there are many plants that create interest and beauty year round.
+USDA planting zone 7 a relatively moderate climate where summers aren’t blazing hot, and winter cold usually isn’t severe.
+However, evergreen shrubs in zone 7 must be hardy enough to withstand occasional temperatures well below freezing – sometimes even hovering around 0 degrees F. (-18 C.).
+If you’re in the market for zone 7 evergreen shrubs, there are many plants that create interest and beauty year-round.
 Read on to learn about just a few.

 Evergreen Shrubs for Zone 7

 Since there are a number of evergreen shrubs that can fit the bill for planting in zone 7, naming them all would be far too difficult.
 That said, here are some of the more commonly seen evergreen shrub choices for inclusion:

 - Dwarf mugo pine (Pinus mugo ‘compacta’), zones 6-8

 - Dwarf English laurel (Prunus laurocerasus), zones 6-8

 - Blue Star juniper (Juniperus squamata ‘Blue Star’), zones 4-9

 - Boxwood (Buxus), zones 5-8